amida-tech/orange-api/docs/src/api.md

 can be owned by many users (the concept of caregivers: the care of the son -- the patient -- can be managed by both the mother and the father -- the users).

+This is a private API, and if you have permission to use it you'll already have a _client secret_ in the form of a hexstring.
+This should be sent in the `X-Client-Secret` header, for example

+    X-Client-Secret: CLIENT_SECRET

 ### Response Status Codes
 #### Success
 All successful requests return responses with the following error codes: